Canadian Community Health Survey - Healthy Aging (CCHS)

 The purpose of the Canadian Community Health Survey - Healthy Aging is to collect new information about the factors, influences and processes that contribute to healthy aging.
 The survey focuses on the health of Canadians aged 45 and over.

-Data release – May 12, 2010 (first in a series of releases.
-Please refer to left sidebar under the heading "The Daily")
+Data release - May 12, 2010 (First in a series of releases for this reference period.)

 The Canadian Community Health Survey - Healthy Aging is part of the Canadian Community Health Survey program, but is a unique survey in that the target population, objectives, and many of the questions differ from those of earlier surveys administered under the umbrella of CCHS.
 The survey collects new information about the factors, influences and processes that contribute to healthy aging through a multidisciplinary approach focusing on health, social and economic determinants.
 The survey focuses on the health of Canadians aged 45 and over by examining the various factors that impact healthy aging, such as general health and well-being, physical activity, use of health care services, social participation, as well as work and retirement transitions.